IceHogs Annual Teddy Bear Toss Highlighted by Specialty Jersey Auction for United Way

 - IceHogs Annual Teddy Bear Toss Highlighted by Specialty Jersey Auction for United Way - Rockford IceHogs

-- Wolf Pack Weekend Preview: December 5th, 2024 - Hartford Wolf Pack
+- Wolf Pack Welcome IceHogs to Town for Rare Head-To-Head Matchup - Hartford Wolf Pack

-- Syracuse Crunch Loan Defenseman Tyson Feist to Orlando Solar Bears - Syracuse Crunch

-- Penguins Reassign Lee to Wheeling, Sign Castor to PTO - Wilkes-Barre/Scranton Penguins
+- Game Preview: Condors at San Diego, 7 p.m. - Bakersfield Condors

-- Rangers Reassign Talyn Boyko to Wolf Pack from Tulsa Oilers - Hartford Wolf Pack
+- Rangers Recall Victor Mancini from Wolf Pack, Case McCarthy Recalled from Loan - Hartford Wolf Pack

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.